calvear93/nestjs-template/README.md

     Sometimes (specially on WSL) system ports get dirty, so you should change your debug port or restart your computer.

+-   **I can't see my console logs for my unit tests**:

+    You can set "verbose": false in jest.config.json for show your console logs.

 -   **When pushing to remote subtree, you get the error below**:

 ```bash